Home » General Terms and Conditions

 9.1 Unless expressly agreed on otherwise in writing, the Contractor’s fees are not dependent on the result of the issued Contract.

-9.2 In the event that fee-setting factors, for example, wages and/or prices, are subject to change after the formation of the Agreement, but before the engagement has been fully executed, the Contractor shall be entitled to amend the earlier agreed upon fee accordingly.
+9.2 In the event that fee-setting factors, for example, wages and/or prices, are subject to change after the formation of the Agreement, the Contractor shall be entitled to amend the earlier agreed upon fee accordingly.

 9.3 the Contractor’s fee is exclusive of expenses (such as travel and accommodation expenses and other Contract-related expenses) and exclusive of the expense claims of third parties to be involved by the Contractor.